WET SNOW SHOWERS & ICY DRIZZLE TONIGHT

 TONIGHT: Snow develops.
 Some icy drizzle...
 A slushy inch or two possible SOUTH of Green Bay and LAKESIDE.
 LOW: 29

-TUESDAY: Overcast skies.
-A few leftover flakes with some icy morning mist.
-HIGH: 38 LOW: 26
+TUESDAY: A few leftover flakes with some icy morning mist.
+Clouds may break for some sunny peeks.
+HIGH: 39 LOW: 27

 SATURDAY: Sunny and warmer.
 First official day of spring!
 HIGH: 53 LOW: 32